williamyang1991/Rerender_A_Video/README.md

 #### Customize the pipeline

 Similar to WebUI, we provide three-step workflow: Rerender the first key frame, then rerender the full key frames, finally rerender the full video with propagation.
-The pipeline can be customized with the options `-one`, `-nb` and `-nr`.
+To run only a single step, specify options `-one`, `-nb` and `-nr`:

 1. Rerender the first key frame
 ```shell